dantas74/studies/AWS/aws-services.md

 - Security
     - IAM -> Authentication Mechanism used for AWS access, for services, users and groups
     - Cognito -> Authentication Service used for your product with built-ins integrations
+    - Cloudtrail -> Tracks API calls, identifying identities and their actions
+    - GuardDuty -> Detect suspicious behavior identified by an AI
+    - Inspector -> Scans yours instances and containers searching for security flaws and reporting it
+    - Detective -> Manages your security incidents by analysing actions per resource
+    - WAF -> Firewall Service to filter the content of traffic to reach your applications
+    - Network Firewall -> Firewall Service to filter the network of traffic of application
+    - Shield -> Protects your application from DDoS attacks
+    - Secrets Manager -> Service where you define and store credentials and who is able to access it
+    - Macie -> Service to detect sensitive data in S3 buckets via Machine Learning
 - Cloud Management
     - Auto Scaling -> Scales automatically the resources configured
     - Systems Manager -> Service used to manage large fleets of servers and applications
     - Service Catalog -> Service where you build templates to be used in the entirety of the account
     - Proton -> Service where you build templates to be used by the account, but with serverless environments
     - Launch Wizard -> Service managed by AWS to perform common tasks
+    - AWS Config -> Service where you define the patterns to be followed in your account
+    - Parameter Store -> Shared parameters across AWS account
+    - AppConfig -> Configuration of secrets of applications that can be changed
+    - CloudFormation -> Define your infrastructure in the cloud (basically the same as Terraform but AWS specific)
 - Migration & Edge Computing
     - Migration Hub -> A central place to track the overall migration process
     - Application Migration Service -> Agent installed in server to rebuild it to the cloud